-Mary Frances Pate, Chair-elect, AACN Certification Board
+Mary Frances Pate, Chair

 AACN Certification Board

-July 2013 – June 2014
+July 2014 – June 2016

-Mary Frances Pate, RN, DSN, CNS, serves a one-year term as chair-elect on the AACN Certification Corporation board of directors from July 1, 2013, to June 30, 2014.
-A board member from July 2009 to June 2013, she was secretary/treasurer in 2011-2012 and chair-elect in 2013-2014.
+Mary Frances Pate, RN, PhD, CNS, serves a two-year term as chair on the AACN Certification Corporation board of directors from July 1, 2014, through June 30, 2016.
+A board member from July 2009 through June 2013, she was secretary/treasurer in 2011-2012 and chair-elect in 2013-2014.

-A member of numerous AACN volunteer committees, she sat on the Healthy Work Environment Work Group in 2006–2007, NTI Program Planning Committee in 2003–2004 — chairing that same group in 2007–2008 — and Board Advisory Team from 2001–2003.
+A member of numerous AACN volunteer committees, she sat on the Healthy Work Environment Work Group in 2006–2007, NTI Program Planning Committee in 2003–2004, chairing that same group in 2007–2008, and Board Advisory Team from 2001–2003.
 She has been an active member of AACN’s Greater Portland and Greater Birmingham chapters.

-She also presented on “Where Worlds Collide: Children in the Adult Intensive Care Unit” at the 2012 Annual Critical Care Symposium sponsored by AACN’s Greater Portland Chapter and “It Takes a Village: The CNS Student, Faculty and Preceptor Partnership” at the 2nd Annual Society of Clinical Nurse Specialist Educators Conference, Lexington, Ky., in 2012.
+She also presented “Where Worlds Collide: Children in the Adult Intensive Care Unit” at the 2012 Annual Critical Care Symposium sponsored by AACN’s Greater Portland Chapter and “It Takes a Village: The CNS Student, Faculty and Preceptor Partnership” at the 2nd Annual Society of Clinical Nurse Specialist Educators Conference, Lexington, Kentucky, in 2012.

-A member of the Sigma Theta Tau International Honor Society of Nursing, Pate has earned several prestigious awards, including the Nurse Luminary Recognition Award from the American Nurses Association.
+A member of Sigma Theta Tau International Honor Society of Nursing, Pate has earned several prestigious awards, including the Nurse Luminary Recognition Award from the American Nurses Association.

 Pate has a doctor of philosophy degree from UA’s School of Nursing where she also earned Bachelor and Master of Science in nursing degrees.